 - How do they consume news and information?

 - Are they on social media?

 (Please remember, this sort of demographic data is for the purposes of understanding the makeup of your existing farm area, not for the purposes of populating it.
 To consider a buyer a candidate for a property based on race, color, religion, gender, disability, familial status, or national origin is a violation of the Civil Rights Act of 1968.)

 Though the market is going to tell the tale when it comes to the number of homes that will move in a particular neighborhood every year, understanding your audience will better allow you to craft a message that will resonate with them, and allow you to capture more of those sales as your own.

 How to Create Your Real Estate Farm Marketing Strategy

-Now that you know all the important information about your neighborhood farm, it is time to start planning out your message strategy and actually releasing this communication into the wild.
+Now that you know all the important information about your neighborhood farm, it is time to take all your real estate farming ideas and start planning out your message strategy before actually releasing things into the wild.
 But, before we do that, let’s review the four most important things you have to remember when communicating with your farm area.